tmc3221/Huddle-Bot/README.md

-    Been working on implimenting the automated data fetching Data collector collect.py correctly grabs the data for the player as well as there opponent Next step: prepare and process relevant data
+    Been working on implimenting the automated data fetching Data collector collect.py correctly grabs the data for the player as well as there opponent Next step: prepare and process relevant data *10/06/24*
+    Implimented defensive data for each opponent a player has played Need to update prepare_data in order to use defensive_data and upcoming_defensive_data with the relevant stats for our model
+    Model will be updated to be trained with the past defensive data Need to decide between mean and KNN

 ## FUTURE
 *Impliment Model Evaluation*